 The third simplification above can be confusing.
 This is when (m-1) is replaced with (m) in the denominator.
 In technical terms, (m-1) is called “unbiased” and is appropriate for calculating the variance/standard deviation of a sample (i.e., when the data series is only part of the entire population but not the entire population).
 If you use Excel, you may notice there are two functions that measure standard deviation: = STDEV() and = STDEVP().
 The only difference is that the first function assumes a sample and contains (m-1) in the denominator; the second assumes a population and contains (m) in the denominator.

 One way to remember this is: the unbiased estimator (m-1) creates a larger variance/standard deviation (because it makes the denominator smaller), which is a “safer” result in the case of a sample statistic because we are not measuring the entire population.
 Given this, (m-1) is technically correct, but nevertheless, as a practical matter, it is fine to use (m) especially if the returns are daily.
+Put differently, if your data is statistically sensitive as to whether you divide by m or m-1, your dataset is likely to be either too short or not robust.

 Realized Return